A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Initialising and calibrating the model with real-world traffic data

 \subsection{Setting the values of the global parameters}

 Our model uses several global parameters that should be chosen to reflect realistic traffic behaviour, especially near traffic signals.
-More specifically, these parameters are $\nu$, $C$ and $\chi$ from \eqref{eq:speed_numerical} and they are fitted based on empirical observations on the model.
-After considering several combinations of parameters, we have chosen them such that the behaviours they describe (i.e., the capability of drivers to adapt to the fundamental diagram and to anticipate the traffic conditions ahead) lead to a realistic formation of a queue in front of a RED signal.
+More specifically, these parameters are $\nu$, $C$ and $\chi$ from \eqref{eq:speed_numerical} and they are fitted in order to obtain a realistic behaviour of cars in the presence of traffic lights as we observe the model run multiple times.
+After considering several combinations of parameters, we have chosen them such that the behaviours they describe (i.e., the capability of drivers to adapt to the fundamental diagram and to anticipate the traffic conditions ahead) match a realistic formation of a queue in front of a RED signal.
 Furthermore, the chosen parameters also facilitate the dispersion of the high-congestion area behind the signal after the traffic light turns GREEN.

 In addition to that, we have fine-tuned the parameters such that the relationship between density and speed is realistic and consistent with the fundamental diagram \eqref{eq:fundamentalDiagram}.
 Figure \ref{fig:numerical_theoretical_fundamental_diagram} shows the comparison between simulated values for density and speed and the values given by the fundamental diagram \eqref{eq:fundamentalDiagram} for four categories of roads, after 180 seconds of simulated traffic.
 The speed is slightly lower or higher than in the ideal case, probably because of vehicles that are stopped at a RED signal or turn from one street to another.